intmus/inttheory22-23/_06-intro-harmonic/a2-romnum.md

 **Roman numerals**
 - The roman numeral itself identifies the root.
 You can tell what note the root is because its number correlates directly to its scale degree.
 For example, in C major vi indicates an A minor chord because A is the sixth scale degree in that key.
 As we'll see in a second, the root can be altered just like the other chord members
-- Uppercase/lowercase identifies the third (major/minor)
+- Uppercase/lowercase identifies the third in relation to the root (major/minor)
 - 5ths are assumed perfect unless there's a +, a half-diminished, or a diminished sign in the superscript
   - The diminished sign is special because it indicates that both the fifth and seventh are lowered.
 You can tell the difference from the half-diminished sign because the latter has a slash through it (it's cut in "half")
 - 7 by itself = dominant 7th.
 Can be altered with M, a half-diminished, or a diminished sign